MS0147/1234/myREADME.txt

 2) Decoder is inverse of Encoder

+3) Third model accuracy is 0.9460. the 5th and 6th layer parameter is saved in that file.

 option.py
-1) change batchsize from 64 to 32, because Memory allocate issue was happened.
+1) change batchsize from 128 to 64, because Memory allocate issue was happened.

 etc)
 1) 2D-data must have the shape (n,1,w,h)